Skip to main content

 pragma-os is currently in private beta.
 During this period, usage is free for beta participants.
 Pricing will be announced when we move to general availability.
 Contact [email protected] to request beta access.

-Currently, pragma-os supports Google Cloud Platform (GCP) resources including Cloud Storage, BigQuery datasets, and BigQuery tables.
+pragma-os supports Google Cloud Platform (GCP) resources including Cloud Storage, CloudSQL, and Secret Manager.
+It also includes the Agno provider for AI agent infrastructure, a Kubernetes provider for container workloads, and built-in Pragma resources for secrets and file storage.
 AWS and Azure support is on the roadmap.
 See the Store for the full list of available resources.

 pragma-os uses Clerk for user authentication.
 When you run pragma auth login, you authenticate through a secure browser flow.
 Your credentials are never stored in plaintext.
 Provider credentials (like GCP service accounts) are managed separately and securely within the platform.
 See Authentication for details.

 Yes. pragma-os and Terraform solve different problems and can coexist.
-Use Terraform for static infrastructure that rarely changes (VPCs, IAM, etc.) and pragma-os for dynamic data infrastructure with dependencies that need automatic propagation.
+Use Terraform for static infrastructure that rarely changes (VPCs, IAM, etc.) and pragma-os for dynamic data and AI infrastructure with dependencies that need automatic propagation.
 See How We Compare for more details on when to use each tool.

 Email [email protected] for assistance.
 Beta participants also have access to a private Slack channel for faster response times.